Aggression replacement training program

 Your child’s youth justice caseworker will talk to them about when the program will start.
 They will also talk about how the program runs.

-The program is intensive and structured over the 10 weeks so that it can help your child over a period of time to develop skills for conflict resolution.
+The program is intensive and structured over the 10 weeks so that it can help your child over a period of time to develop and practise skills for conflict resolution.

 Being referred to the program